-In our opinion and according to the information and explanations given to us, there is no remuneration paid by the company to its directors during the current year.
-The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) which are required to be commented upon by us.
+In our opinion and according to the information and explanations given to us, the Company has not paid any remuneration to its directors during the year.
+The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) of the Act which are required to be commented upon by us.

+For BSR&Co.LLP

-For B S R & Co.
-LLP Chartered Accountants Firm's Registration No. 101248W/W-100022
+Chartered Accountants Firm's Registration No.:101248W/W-100022